A248/Omnibus/README.md

 ## For Developers ##

-The group and artifact IDs are:
+The group and artifact IDs of the main components are:

 ```
 space.arim.universal:universal-registry